Roland Ugrai

-Roland Ugrai (born 13 November 1992) is a Hungarian football player who plays for Turkish club Pendikspor.
+Roland Ugrai (born 13 November 1992) is a Hungarian football player who plays for Hungarian club Gyirmót.

 Club career

 Atromitos

 On 13 September 2018, Ugrai signed a two-year contract with Superleague club Atromitos.
 Nine days later he scored his first goal with the greek side in a 2-0 home win against AEL.
 On 30 September 2018, he sealed a 2-0 away win against Levadiakos.
 On 3 November 2018, in a 1-1 home win draw against rivals PAOK, he scored with a superb effort as the 25-year-old striker finding himself some space in the box to pick his spot and beat the dive of PAOK goalkeeper Alexandros Paschalakis.

+On 20 June 2023, Ugrai signed a 2+1 year contract with Mezőkövesd.

 Club statistics

 Updated to games played as of 15 May 2022.